temporalio/documentation/docs-src/references/web-ui-server-env-vars.md

 Enables or disables OpenAPI features for the Temporal Web UI.

 This can be set initially with the [enableOpenAPI](/references/ui-configuration#enableopenapi) UI configuration.
-The documentation can be found at `/openapi/` on your Temporal Server.
+The documentation can be found at `/openapi/` on your Temporal Cluster.

 This variable requires `TEMPORAL_UI_ENABLED` to be set to 'true'.